blockchain-etl/ethereum-etl/README.md

 - Support for internal transactions in the future
 - Support for API access in the future
 - Support for Bitcoin and other blockchains in the future
-- Users pay per query

-Contact me if you would like to join evge.medvedev@gmail.com
+Contact me if you would like to contribute evge.medvedev@gmail.com